saddington/yen-handbook/README.md

 - Until someone on our team comes up with a better name for this... it's just called "Team Food Day"!
 On `Wednesdays` the company trades one meal of your choice (Breakfast, Lunch, or Dinner... or Second Dinner...) for a picture of it!
 Feel free to pay for the family too!

+### We Like Systems of 3

+- 3 letters in our domain name, 3 operating virtues, the "3 E's" that make up a `yenizen`... easy to remember too.